nclespaul/liri-node-app/README.md

     * If no movie title is chosen, the script queries "Mr Nobody"

   * `do-what-it-says"
-    * Command: "node liri.js do-what-it-says`
+    * Command: "node liri.js do-what-it-says"
        * Reads text from the random.txt file and runs it through the spotify-this-song function, as described above.